top of page

 Source: The Star

-The property sector has likely entered a new up cycle supported by the revised guidelines for the Malaysia My Second Home (MM2H) programme, which could boost demand for homes in the country.
+The property sector appears to have entered a new growth phase, aided by the updated guidelines for the Malaysia My Second Home (MM2H) programme, which may increase demand for homes in the country.

-According to Hong Leong Investment Bank (HLIB) Research, the revised MM2H conditions are expected to renew interest in MM2H and this could positively impact the property sector, especially on the high-end segment.
+Hong Leong Investment Bank (HLIB) Research suggests that the revised MM2H conditions are anticipated to reignite interest in the programme, potentially benefiting the property sector, particularly the high-end market.

-“We understand that developers and foreign property purchasers alike have been adopting a wait-and-see approach pending the announcement from government on the new MM2H conditions.
+“It seems that both developers and foreign property buyers have been adopting a cautious approach, awaiting the government's announcement on the new MM2H conditions.

-“With better clarity on the relaxed conditions, developers now have a better picture and visibility of the market and we could potentially see more launches in the high-end residential segment,” the brokerage explained in its report yesterday.
+“With clearer information on the relaxed conditions, developers now have a better understanding of the market, which could lead to more high-end residential launches,” the brokerage noted in its report yesterday.

-“Similarly, on the demand end, there is also likely some latent demand as these prospective buyers were waiting for the new MM2H conditions to be announced.
-We think this development is an overall positive for most developers,” it said.
+“Likewise, on the demand side, there is likely some pent-up demand as potential buyers were waiting for the new MM2H conditions to be revealed.
+We believe this development is generally positive for most developers,” it added.

-HLIB Research upgraded its outlook for the property sector to “overweight” from “neutral”, citing the sector had entered a new cycle.
+HLIB Research has upgraded its property sector outlook to “overweight” from “neutral,” citing the sector's entry into a new cycle.

-The Tourism, Arts and Culture Ministry last weekend announced the revised guidelines for MM2H guidelines, which were more relaxed than the 2021 version, had been approved by the Cabinet.
-The relaxed guidelines included lower requirements for fixed deposits, offshore income and liquid assets.
+Last weekend, the Tourism, Arts and Culture Ministry announced that the Cabinet had approved the revised MM2H guidelines, which are more lenient than the 2021 version.
+The relaxed guidelines include reduced requirements for fixed deposits, offshore income, and liquid assets.

 More coverage on MM2H - New three-tier category for MM2H here to stay (The Star Newspaper)